-A trip to Herring Island is the perfect day trip for those looking for things to do near Melbourne city with their partners or as a family.
+A trip to Herring Island is the perfect day trip for those looking for Melbourne things to do, especially when staying close to Melbourne city with their partners or as a family.

 2. Ride a Vintage River Boat

-You are able to choose between two 30-minute cruises either up or down the Yarra River, or opt for the full one hour cruise and explore both routes.
-Either way, you are guaranteed to enjoy spectacular views of the city on a unique and serene steam boat.
+You are able to choose between two 30-minute cruises either up or down the Yarra River in Melbourne, or opt for the full one-hour cruise and explore both routes.
+Either way, you are guaranteed to enjoy spectacular views of the city on a unique and serene steamboat.

 Both public and private cruises can be enjoyed, day or night.
-Public cruises depart daily from Berth 2 Southbank.
-Take in some of Melbourne’s biggest and best icons along the way, including:
+Public cruises depart daily from Berth 2 Southbank making it the perfect thing to do in Melbourne that takes in water and city Soak up some of Melbourne’s biggest and best icons along the way, including: